samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training/SELECT & SORT.md

 4. ### ORDER BY
 - When sorting we, basically use order by at default which gives results or output in alphabetical order.

-## exmaple query with all above intergrated 📧
+## example query with all above intergrated 📧
 - SELECT country
 - FROM dvd-rental.country
 - ORDER BY country